DarkenedBright/hypixel-go-sdk/openapi/docs/SkyBlockProfileMemberPlayerStatsItemsFished.md

 ### NewSkyBlockProfileMemberPlayerStatsItemsFished

-`func NewSkyBlockProfileMemberPlayerStatsItemsFished(normal float64, total float64, ) *SkyBlockProfileMemberPlayerStatsItemsFished`
+`func NewSkyBlockProfileMemberPlayerStatsItemsFished(total float64, ) *SkyBlockProfileMemberPlayerStatsItemsFished`

 NewSkyBlockProfileMemberPlayerStatsItemsFished instantiates a new SkyBlockProfileMemberPlayerStatsItemsFished object This constructor will assign default values to properties that have it defined,